What is the cost of employee dissatisfaction?

 for that position.

-Companies ranked highest for ethics outperformed the Russell 1000 index throughout the decade ending in 2016 within a range of 1-4 percentage-points.
+The Fortune list of 100 best companies to work for outperformed the Russell 1000 index throughout the decade ending in 2016 by nearly five percentage-points.

 Potential increase to a company’s net value over a three year period from retaining a sales person for a third year: as much as $1.3 million.